testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark:  **Do:**  Go beyond happy and sad path.
 Check not only errored responses (e.g. HTTP 500 error) but also network-evel anomalies like slow and timed-out responses.
-This will prove that the code can handle various network scenarios like taking the right path after a timeout, put a circuit breaker for retries, has no fragile race conditions.
+This will prove that the code is resillient and can handle various network scenarios like taking the right path after a timeout,  has no fragile race conditions and has a circuit breaker for retries.

 [spice] Tools like nock are smart enough to realize when the default HTTP client timeout is longer than the intercepted response time and throw a timeout exception right away